History of the collection

 Our third steam locomotive is the french Decauville locomotive "Barbouilleur", owned by Peter Smith, and which has been on loan to the Museum since it was restored in the 1980s.
 It seems to have done little work in industry, having spent much of its life as a hire locomotive with its builders, and, after acquisition by a number of french enthusiasts at the Froissy-Cappy-Dompierre project near Amiens, during which time little or nothing was done with it, Peter Smith obtained it and brought it to Amberley in 1982.

-It was our only operational steamer for several years while Polar Bear was being reboilered and it now shares the work of providing our visitors with a steam train ride with the two Bagnalls.
+It was our only operational steamer for several years while Polar Bear was being reboilered but is currently on static display only and can be seen in the main Railway Exhibition Hall.

 Peldon - John Fowler Resilient Class No. 21295/1936